Region of Queens Municipality

 Residents are asked to stay out of the area to allow fire fighters to do their work.
 If there is a change in the situation, we will post an update.

 The 2026-2027 Operating Budget was approved by Council on April 28, 2026, setting the tax rate for the year and marking the fifth year in a row there is no increase to the base tax rate.
-With budget approved and the tax rate set, residents can expect to receive their tax bills shortly.
+With budget approved and the tax rate set, tax bills were mailed and sent by email to those who have e-billing from May 8 – mid May.
+Residents should have received their bills by now.

 WHEN ARE MY TAXES DUE?